vitalit-sib/msviz-docker/README.md

 To run this project you have to install [Docker](https://www.docker.com) on your computer.
 You can find installers for the different OS (Windows, MacOS, Linux) [here](https://docs.docker.com/engine/installation/).

 **Increase memory**:
 In order to make MsViz work correctly you have to increase it's available memory to at least 4 GB.
-You can change the available memory from the Docker *Preferences* under the section *General*
+You can change the available memory from the *Docker Preferences* under the section *General*.

 #### *Windows 8 or older*

-In case you are using a Windows older then version 10, you have to install the lates [Docker Toolbox](https://github.com/docker/toolbox/releases/latest).
+In case you are using a Windows older then version 10, you have to install the latest [Docker Toolbox](https://github.com/docker/toolbox/releases/latest).

 **Increase memory**:
 When using the Docker Toolbox you have to increase the memory manually by typing the following commands from the *Docker Quickstart Terminal*: